pellucida/tabutils/README.md

 #### Bugs
 Doesn't make any allowance for back space characters.

+The implementation of enumerated tab stops requires an array of **line length** bytes and enumerated tab stops cannot be more than separated by more than **255** character position.

 The handling of embedded tabs by **entab** is a hack at best.

 #### License